hdinsight/hdinsight.github.io/zookeeper/zookeeper-snapshot-corrupted.md

 Zookeeper server is unhealthy,

 ### Cause:
 Zookeeper server will not remove old snapshot files from its data directory, instead, it is a periodic task to be performed by users to maintain the heathiness of zookeeper.
-When the snapshot files are corrupted, zookeeper server will fail to form a quarum, which causes zookeeper related services unhealthy.
+When the snapshot files are corrupted, zookeeper server will fail to form a quorum, which causes zookeeper related services unhealthy.

 ### Resolution Steps:
 1. Backup snapshots in /hadoop/zookeeper/version-2 and /hadoop/hdinsight-zookeepe/version-2.